-All vehicles parked on College property require a valid parking permit – either a day pass purchased at an entry dispenser, a longer term permit, or “money in the meter”.
+- All vehicles parked on College property require a valid parking permit – either a day pass purchased at an entry dispenser, a longer term permit, or “money in the meter”.
 Parking permits are required at all times while parked on College property from 8 am to 4:30pm, Monday through Friday

 - Long term parking permits are ordered and purchased online.
 Log in to the College Portal and click on the Parking icon.
 More detailed instructions and options are below

-- Parking rates are posted in the Traffic and Parking Regulations, and in the online ordering application.
+- Parking rates are posted on page 16 of the Traffic and Parking Regulations and in the online ordering application.